Universidad de Zamboanga: Founding

-1976 - Bachelor of Science in Secretarial Administration (BSSA) and Bachelor of Science in Criminology (BS Crim) were first offered.
+1976 - Bachelor of Science in Secretarial Administration (BSSA) and Bachelor of Science in criminology (BS Crim) were first offered.

-1977 - Graduate course in Master of Arts in Education (MA) was given government recognition.
+1977 - Graduate course in Master of Arts in education (MA) was given government recognition.
 Masters in Public Administration (MPA) and Associate in Criminology were given government recognition.

-1978 - Master of Arts in Education major in Filipino was offered.

 1979 - Bachelor of Science in Chemical Engineering (BSCHE) and Master in Business Administration (MBA) earned government recognition.